-Behavioral data has demonstrated differences in how adults and children express affective experiences and information.
-However, the exact mechanisms which drive these differences have yet to be elucidated.
-One possible reason why adults and children may demonstrate observable differences is the representation of affect in key neurological structures.
-Fifty-seven participants (36 children; 21 adults) passively viewed positive, negative, and neutral clips from popular films while undergoing functional magnetic resonance imaging.
-Using representational similarity analysis to measure variability in neural pattern similarity, we found developmental differences between children and adults in the amygdala, nucleus accumbens, and ventromedial prefrontal cortex, such that children generated contrasting patterns between subcortical structures and the ventromedial prefrontal cortex; a phenomenon not replicated among their older counterparts.
-Furthermore, children generated valence-specific differences in representational patterns across regions while adults failed to demonstrate similar valence-specific responses.
-These results may suggest that affective representations grow increasingly dissimilar over development as individuals mature from visceral emotional responses to more evaluative analyses.
-Further research is required to determine whether these differences influence affective expression and behavior.
+Developmental studies have identified differences in prefrontal and subcortical affective structures between children and adults, which correspond with observed cognitive and behavioral maturations from relatively simplistic emotional experiences and expressions to more nuanced, complex ones.
+However, developmental changes in the neural representation of emotions have not yet been well explored.
+It stands to reason that adults and children may demonstrate observable differences in the representation of affect within key neurological structures implicated in affective cognition.
+Forty-five participants (25 children; 20 adults) passively viewed positive, negative, and neutral clips from popular films while undergoing functional magnetic resonance imaging (fMRI).
+Using representational similarity analysis (RSA) to measure variability in neural pattern similarity, we found developmental differences between children and adults in the amygdala, nucleus accumbens (NAcc), and ventromedial prefrontal cortex (vmPFC), such that children generated less pattern similarity within subcortical structures relative to the vmPFC; a phenomenon not replicated among their older counterparts.
+Furthermore, children generated valence-specific differences in representational patterns across regions; these valence-specific patterns were not found in adults.
+These results may suggest that affective representations grow increasingly dissimilar over development as individuals mature from visceral affective responses to more evaluative analyses.

-Word Count: 175
+Word Count: 192

 Keywords (5):

-Emotion ;
+Affect ;

 Representational Similarity Analysis ;